 On March 20, 2024, the Company entered into the SEPA with Yorkville pursuant to which the Company has the right to sell to Yorkville up to \$30.0 million of its shares of Company Common Stock, subject to certain limitations and conditions set forth in the SEPA, from time to time during the term of the SEPA (such transaction, the "Yorkville Transaction").
 In connection with the SEPA, and subject to the conditions set forth therein, Yorkville has agreed to advance to the Company in the form of convertible promissory notes (the "Convertible Notes") an aggregate principal amount of up to \$12.5 million (the "Pre-Paid Advance"), which will be paid in three tranches.
 The first Pre-Paid Advance was disbursed on March 20, 2024 in the amount of \$5.0 million with a fixed conversion price of \$3.16.
 The Company received \$4.6 million in cash, net of the 8% original issue discount.
-The second Pre-Paid Advance shall be in a principal amount of \$5.0 million and advanced two business days following the later of the registration statement registering the resale of the shares of Common Stock issuable under the SEPA being declared effective and shareholder approval to exceed the 19.99% threshold of the aggregate number of shares of Common Stock (the "Exchange Cap") issued pursuant to the SEPA with a fixed conversion price equal to 120% of the average VWAP during the three trading days immediately prior to the issuance of the note (the "Second Pre-Advance Closing"), and the third Pre-Paid Advance shall be in a principal amount of \$2.5 million and advanced sixty days following the Second Pre-Advance Closing with a fixed conversion price equal to 120% of the average VWAP during the three trading days immediately prior to the issuance of the note.
+On May 14, 2024, the shareholders voted to approve the reservation and issuance of shares to Yorkville to exceed the Exchange Cap and the second Pre-Paid Advance was disbursed on May 16, 2024 in the amount of \$4.6 million, which is the \$5.0 million second Pre-Paid Advance net of \$0.4 million of the 8% original issue discount, with a fixed conversion price of \$2.03.
+The third Pre-Paid Advance was disbursed on July 17, 2024 in the principal amount of \$2.5 million with a fixed conversion price equal to 120% of the average VWAP during the three trading days immediately prior to the issuance of the note.
 The purchase price for the Pre-Paid Advance is 92.0% of the principal amount of the Pre-Paid Advance.
 Interest shall accrue on the outstanding balance of any Pre-Paid Advance at an annual rate equal to 0%, subject to an increase to 18% upon an event of default as described in the Convertible Notes.

-Beginning on the forty-fifth (45th) day following the issuance date of the Convertible Note issued in connection with the first Pre-Paid Advance, and continuing on the same day of each successive month thereafter, (each, an "Installment Date"), the Company shall repay a portion of the outstanding balance of the Pre-Paid Advance in an amount equal to (i) \$1,750,000, provided however, in respect of any Installment Date prior to the closing of the second Pre-Paid Advance, \$750,000 (the "Installment Principal Amount"), plus (ii) the a payment premium of 7% of such Installment Principal Amount, and (iii) accrued and unpaid interest hereunder as of each Installment Date.
+Beginning on the forty-fifth (45th) day following the issuance date of the Convertible Note issued in connection with the first Pre-Paid Advance, and continuing on the same day of each successive month thereafter, (each, an "Installment Date"), the Company shall repay a portion of the outstanding balance of the Pre-Paid Advance in an amount equal to (i) \$1,750,000, plus (ii) the a payment premium of 7% of such Installment Principal Amount, and (iii) accrued and unpaid interest hereunder as of each Installment Date.
 The maturity date of the Convertible Notes issue in connection with each Pre-Paid Advance will be 12 months after the issuance date of such Convertible Notes.
+In October 2024, the Company and Yorkville agreed to amend the dates and the allocation of installment amounts to be paid pursuant to the Pre-Paid Advances, such that the outstanding balance of the Pre-Paid Advances is to be paid by February 2025.
+As of September 30, 2024, the Company has made aggregate installment payments on the Pre-Paid Advances in the amount of \$8.3 million, of which \$7.2 million was settled in cash and \$2.1 million was settled in shares.
+Of the aggregate installment payments, \$7.1 million relates to the repayment of the principal, \$0.6 million relates to the 8% original issue discount and \$0.6 million relates to the 7% payment premium.